Child Support for College Initiative

 CS4C Program Recruitment

 The Office of the Attorney General – Child Support Division (CSD) will lead recruitment efforts.
-At the beginning of the CS4C program, a notice of the program and eligibility procedures will be distributed to parents in the three target areas.
+To launch CS4C, a notice on the program and eligibility procedures will be distributed to parents in the three target areas.
 Every two weeks after the initial notice, CSD staff within the Family Initiatives Section will contact the parents who received a lump sum payment in the previous two week.
 Recruitment will continue until the program meets capacity.

 The notification from CSD will provide the parent with information about program eligibility criteria, enrollment process and participant expectations.
 Additionally, it will direct parents interested in participation to contact the local service provider directly.

 CSD will meet with local child support office managers in each of the three target areas to explain the program and encourage program recruitment.
 Materials will be distributed through local CSD offices to custodial parents.
-Regional CSD call center staff will receive a short script to facilitate handling calls regarding this program.
+Regional CSD call center staff will receive a short script to facilitate handling calls.

-A financial incentive is provided to CS4C program participants, based on the amount of money they save in their account.
-The incentive will be deposited directly into the Texas 529 college savings plan account chosen by the parent.
-Financial coaches and RAISE Texas will oversee the deposit of the incentive and verify eligibility for the incentive based on program criteria.
-The available incentives will reflect the following criteria: every participant that opens an accontivesunt with a minimum of $25 is eligible for a $100 contribution.
-Contributions made before November 30, 2012 are eligible for a 20% match up to the maximum match limit of $400.
-All deposits made between December 1, 2012 and August 31, 2013 are eligible for a 1:1 match up to the maximum match limit of $400.
+A financial incentive is provided to CS4C participants, based on the amount of money they save in their account.
+The incentive will be deposited directly into the Texas 529 account chosen by the parent.
+Financial coaches and RAISE Texas will oversee the deposit of the incentive and verify eligibility.
+The available incentives will reflect the following criteria: every participant who opens an account with a minimum of $25 is eligible for a $100 contribution.
+Contributions made before November 30, 2012, are eligible for a 20% match up to the maximum match of $400.
+All deposits made between December 1, 2012, and August 31, 2013, are eligible for a 1:1 match up to the maximum match of $400.
 The total incentive amount cannot exceed $500.

 By maximizing the program with both savings and incentives, a participant could have $3,000 ($2,500 in savings and $500 in matching funds) in a college savings account after one year.
 For instance, under the Texas Tuition Promise Fund option for 2012 this program has the potential to provide support for an individual to prepay for 1.5 years at a community college (i.e. an Associate's Degree).

 Experienced nonprofit providers at the three program sites will provide financial coaching.
-The financial coach will work with the custodial parents one-on-one over multiple sessions to work on specific financial concerns and goals related to their family’s financial future and their children’s educational opportunities.
-Program participants are not required to meet with a financial coach, but it is highly recommended to sit down with the coach to discuss topics that may include the following: Developing spending/savings plans (not excluding budgeting, benefits screening and the encouragement of savings habits) Using of mainstream financial services Setting and achieving financial goals (i.e. homeownership, college savings, retirement).
+The financial coach will work with the custodial parents one-on-one over multiple sessions on specific financial concerns and goals related to their family’s financial future and their children’s educational opportunities.
+Program participants are not required to meet with a financial coach, but it is highly recommended.
+Possible topics may include: developing spending/savings plans (not excluding budgeting, benefits screening and the encouragement of savings habits; using of mainstream financial services; setting and achieving financial goals (i.e. homeownership, college savings, retirement).

-The intent of the program is to provide financial coaching and encourage individuals to save for their children’s future educational opportunities; the savings vehicle must reflect these two intentions.
-The eligible savings vehicle for the incentive in this program is a designated Texas 529-college savings account.
+The intent of CS4C is to provide financial coaching and encourage individuals to save for their children’s future educational opportunities; the savings vehicle must reflect these two intentions.
+The eligible savings vehicle for the incentive in this program is a designated Texas 529 account.
 The financial coach will provide information on multiple savings vehicles and will not recommend or advise use of the Texas 529 plan in accordance with state securities laws.
-Parents choosing to use the Texas 529 college savings account will be eligible.
+Parents choosing to use the Texas 529 account will be eligible.
 Certified financial advisors will be available by phone to provide information about investment options with the 529 plan.

 RAISE Texas will be the lead program administrator and serve as the fiscal agent with the three local partners, including all training, contract oversight and financial matters.